 Sponsored by Maura Teissier FRIAM

-Watch the event on the embedded YouTube video below.
+Watch the event on our YouTube Channel.

 ChamberFest Dublin 2021

 Founded in 2019 by the RIAM’s Head of Strings and Chamber Music, Sarah Sew, ChamberFest Dublin is rooted in the RIAM’s aim to provide high quality and meaningful performance experiences for students.

 During ChamberFest Dublin 2021, the RIAM presented a series of live-streamed and pre-recorded concerts from its home base on Westland Row, in addition to a number of other Dublin venues, featuring a wide palette of music performed by some of its most exceptional students.